Digital-Grinnell/rootstalk-issue-workflow/2022-spring/2022-spring-azure.md

 Despite the fact that the Midwest is a far better place to stargaze than my hometown, bigger urban centers like Chicago or the Twin Cities show that the Midwest is by no means immune to light pollution.
 People like Cadmus, Paulson, and Johnson are putting in hard work to protect the Midwestern skies as much as possible, but it’s going to take a lot more than just them to make a dent.
 The more people that join the movement to protect one of our most overlooked natural resources, the longer we’ll be able to save it for future generations to enjoy.![](2022-spring-web-resources/image/1.png)

+Dark Skies or Light in My Eyes | Thompson

 {{% figure_azure pid="Thompson-2-Lew-volume-viii-issue-1-spring-2022.jpg" caption="" %}}

 Watching a meteor shower from a field near Grinnell College’s Grant Gale Observatory.
 Photo by Scott Lew (https://instagram.com/bellagio3?igshid=YmMyMTA2M2Y=)